Talk by Keller Easterling: Medium Design

 Free and open to the public.

-Designer and writer Keller Easterling, Enid Storm Dwyer Professor of Architecture at Yale, gives a talk entitled Medium Design.
+Designer and writer Keller Easterling, Enid Storm Dwyer Professor of Architecture at Yale, will present the talk Medium Design.

-This talk is co-sponsored by the Samuel Silipo ’85 Distinguished Visitors Fund and Department of Art and Art History; College of Design and Engineering Studies (CoDES); and Feminist, Gender, and Sexuality Studies Department.
-It is held in conjunction with interdisciplinary artist Chris Domenick’s solo exhibition Private Figure in Zilkha’s main gallery.
+This talk is co-sponsored by the Samuel Silipo ’85 Distinguished Visitors Fund and Department of Art and Art History; College of Design and Engineering Studies (CoDES); and Fries Center for Global Studies.
+The event is held in conjunction with interdisciplinary artist Chris Domenick’s solo exhibition Private Figure in the Ezra and Cecile Zilkha Gallery's Main Gallery.
 Learn more about the exhibition and related events, on display through Sunday, March 2, 2025.